cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 - `one-offs/*`: Helper targets.
 Follow the same rules as the rest of targets, except they may not be idempotent.
 E.g: `klog`, `login`, `smokes`, `cats`…

-Each of these targets:

-- Must assume that the deployment/testing env is already loaded, with access to kube, cf, helm operations.
-- Must return retcode `0` on success, `!= 0` if otherwise.
-- Must consume and create files on `pwd` only.
-- Must be idempotent: running it will give you the same result.
-E.g: calling `configure` several times with the same outputs gives you the same `values.yaml` as result.
-Calling `install` with the same `values.yaml` gives you the same deployment (that means that `install` must clean on its own).
-- Must be isolated: E.g; implementation of `install` does not call on `configure` itself.
-  They may, though, call shared implementation code in the `include` folder of their shared root path.
-- Chart values must be only consumed from yaml files, and not using `--set`.
-- When useful, should save resulting artifacts of execution into `$pwd/artifacts`.
-E.g: `$pwd/artifacts/cats-run.log`

-It is not recommended for targets to take arguments and options on execution besides the expected default behaviour defined here.

 Apart from the targets, the following folders and files must be provided:

 - `example-values/`: Contains examples of possible config values.
 Separated into